-My Pandemic Story: 5 Ways I Transformed
+My Reflections About the Pandemic: 5 Ways I Changed

 Last Saturday marked the 3rd anniversary of the pandemic.